jumpnow/jumpnowtek-site/_posts/2017-01-10-Raspberry-Pi-Systems-with-Buildroot.md

 layout: post
 title: Building Raspberry Pi Systems with Buildroot
 description: "Building customized systems for the Raspberry Pi using Buildroot"
-date: 2017-01-20 17:50:00
+date: 2017-01-21 12:50:00
 categories: rpi
 tags: [linux, rpi, buildroot, rpi3, qt5, pyqt, pyqt5]
 ---

-Some initial experiments with [Buildroot][buildroot] as an alternative to [Yocto][yocto] for building Linux systems for [Raspberry Pi][rpi-site] boards.
+I have started using [Buildroot][buildroot] as an alternative to [Yocto][yocto] for building Linux systems for the [Raspberry Pi][rpi-site] boards.

 In general I am not interested in building *desktop* like systems that support multiple GUI applications.
-The projects I work on typically have a single UI application running on a touchscreen display.

-Or the projects have no user interface or maybe just a remote interface like a web service.
-For these projects I would like the ability to build very small systems.
+In the projects I work on there is typically a single UI application running, maybe using a touchscreen.
+Or the projects have only a remote interface like a web service or no interface at all.

+The preference for these systems is to be a small as possible, no software that isn't needed.

-Another important feature is [Qt5][qt] support since so many of the projects I work on use it.
-And since I require only one UI application at a time, the Qt [EGLFS][qpa-eglfs] platform plugin is what I want to use.
+I do usually add [Qt5][qt] support since so many of the projects I work on use it.
+But since I require only one UI application at a time, the Qt [EGLFS][qpa-eglfs] platform plugin is what I want.

-And finally, a build system not quite as heavy-weight as Yocto would be really nice, especially when assisting clients setting up their internal build systems.
+Buildroot is considerably simpler and light-weight in comparison to Yocto, which should be nice when it comes to assisting clients setting up their internal build systems.

-Some nice to have features are

-* Easy to add custom (proprietary) applications to the build
-* Easy to choose versions for the kernel, bootloader/firmware, init system, udev provider, etc...
-* Easy to patch the kernel or customize existing packages

-So here are some notes on my first steps.
+So here are some notes on my what I'm using so far.

 I created a [Buildroot clone][jumpnow-buildroot] in Github.